lrobert142/Simple-PHP-API/README.md

 - Update a user (only if authenticated)
 - Delete a user (only if authenticated)

-## TODO
+## Features

-- [x] Run MySQL via Docker
-- [x] Run the PHP/Apache server via Docker
-- [x] Get both Docker instances setup using docker-compose
+- [x] MySQL & PHP/Apache server using docker-compose
-- [x] Setup unit testing with PHPUnit
+- [x] Dependency Injection
-- [ ] Demonstrate separation of concerns via 'layering'
+- [x] Separation of concerns via 'layering'
-    - [ ] Authentication layer
-    - [ ] Authorization layer (user can only modify/delete themselves)
-    - [ ] Command layer
-    - [ ] DB layer
-- [x] Investigate / Implement dependency injection with PHP
+- [x] Unit testing with PHPUnit
+- [ ] Database migrations

 # Running this project

 1. Install the required deps using `composer install`
 1. Run the Docker containers using `docker-compose up`
 1. Wait for the images to be built + readied
-1. Visit http://localhost:8000 to see the main page
+1. Visit [http://localhost:8000](http://localhost:8000) to see the main page

 ## Running Migrations